Resume for Carpenter

 Key Takeaways

-- Check off any relevant certifications or training courses you’ve completed.
+- Include any relevant certifications or training programs you have completed.

 1. Personal Information